Russell-Waterhouse/blog/content/post/linked-lists-compared.md

 worry about efficiency because we don't work with systems that will see enough load for this to make a meaningful difference.

+I plan on measuring the performance of all of these implementations later on this year to demonstrate this.

 ## The C Implementation

 The C implementation can be found in my programming tools repo